 Violet Newstead: I am your *employee* and, as such, I expect to be treated equally, with a little dignity and a little respect!

 Doralee Rhodes: What do you mean, *mistress*?

-Violet Newstead: Doralee, come off it already.
+Violet Newstead: Doralee, just come off it, for God's sake.
 The whole office knows you two are having an affair.

 Doralee Rhodes: WHO'S BEEN SAYING WE'RE HAVING AN AFFAIR?

-Doralee Rhodes: So!
+Doralee Rhodes: What?
+So!
 You've been telling everybody I'm sleeping with you, huh?
-Well, that explains why these people treat me like some dime-store floozy.
-They all think I'm screwing the boss!
+Well, that explains it, that's why these people treat me like some dime-store floozy.
+They think I'm screwing the boss!

 Franklin Hart, Jr.: That's not it at all...!